catherinezucker/dustmaps/docs/examples.rst

     from dustmaps.sfd import SFDQuery
     from dustmaps.planck import PlanckQuery
     from dustmaps.bayestar import BayestarQuery

-Next, we'll set up a grid of coordinates to plot, centered on the Aquila South
+    from dustmaps.decaps import DECaPSQueryLite

-cloud:
+Next, we'll set up a grid of coordinates to plot, centered on a small region of the sky toward the Pipe Nebula, where Bayestar and DECaPS dust maps have overlapping coverage (near declination = -30°):

 .. code-block :: python